-Design Engineering has a long history of providing engineering consultation for retaining walls for residential, commercial/industrial, and subdivisions sectors with more than 30 years of local building experience.
+Design Engineering has a long history of providing engineering consultation for retaining walls for residential, commercial/industrial, and subdivisions sectors with more than 30 years of local building experience in Perth.
 Working to an international quality management standard (ISO 9001-2015), we are able to offer our services with the highest level of quality control which can be difficult to find elsewhere.
 All engineering drawings and calculations are checked in-house by our highly qualified and experienced team to ensure all quality procedures are adhered to.

 - Retaining Wall Types

 - Design and Drawings

 Design Engineering has experience in designing, providing certifications and conducting retaining wall inspection in Perth for the following types of retaining walls:

 These commonly consist of masonry block units with internal steel reinforcement or in-situ/precast reinforced concrete.
 The walls are generally thin compared to gravity type walls but are attached to a large footing.
 The internal reinforcement provides the strength required for the wall to act as a beam and cantilever from the base.
 The large base provides the lateral/rotation restraint required to resist the loads.
 Typical applications for these walls include basement walls, fencing and bund walls.
 The walls can be used to retain earth or liquids or a combination of both with or without surcharges.